nmset/S7/README.md

  - full page scan
  - known number of pages to scan
  - double-sided handling
- - multiple output file format: PNG, JPEG, TIFF, PNM and PDF.
+ - multiple output file format: PNG, JPEG, TIFF, PNM and PDF
+ - apply an optional stamp on each page.

-It is based on [libinsane](https://gitlab.gnome.org/World/OpenPaperwork/libinsane) and written with [wxWidgets](https://wxwidgets.org).
+It is based on [libinsane](https://gitlab.gnome.org/World/OpenPaperwork/libinsane) and [wxWidgets](https://wxwidgets.org).

 ![S7_01](S7_01.png)